 - Making your bed when you get out of bed in the morning.

-While these final steps of a task seem simple, it can create havoc when they are not done.
+While these final steps of a task seem simple, they can create havoc when they are not done.
 In my example above, you can see how much time and energy it took my mom and me to do a simple task like clipping coupons.
 We had to create an alternative way just to do this job.

 Why do I need to finish a task?

-Well, I'm glad you asked.
 Completing a task has many benefits.
 Below are just five benefits.

 - There will be fewer tasks on your mind to finish.